ASEAN leaders to tackle regional crises in tropical resort - ExBulletin

 The 10-nation regional bloc and its member states will meet for three days from Tuesday, with the growing rivalry between the United States and China in background.

-US President Joe Biden has strengthened an arc of alliances in the Indo-Pacific region to better counter China on Taiwan and the long-running territorial disputes in the strategic South China Sea which involve four ASEAN members: Brunei, Malaysia, the Philippines and Vietnam.
-Indonesia, which chairs ASEAN this year, has also clashed with Chinese fishing fleets and coastguards who strayed into what Jakarta says is its internationally recognized Exclusive Economic Zone in the gas-rich Natuna Sea.
+US President Joe Biden has been strengthen an arc of alliances in the Indo-Pacific region to better counter China on Taiwan and the long-standing territorial disputes in the strategic South China Sea which involve four ASEAN members: Brunei, Malaysia, the Philippines and Vietnam.
+Indonesia, which is chairing ASEAN this year, has also confronted with Chinese fishing fleets and coastguards who strayed into what Jakarta says is its internationally recognized Exclusive Economic Zone in the gas-rich Natuna Sea.

 Widodo, who is in his final year on the world stage as he reaches the end of his two-term limit, said ASEAN aims to work with any country to resolve issues through dialogue.